CleverRaven/Cataclysm-DDA/doc/GUN_NAMING_AND_INCLUSION.md

 combined on a secondary market's website (e.g. GunBroker, GunsAmerica, Rock Island Auctionhouse, etc) then the gun is common enough for inclusion into C:DDA.
-A family of firearms would include things like, all S&W K-frame models, all types of mosin-nagant longarms, the entire MDR rifle family, etc. This is distinct from "100 models produced, ever", as it is instead a measure of how common the guns are on the broader market.
+A family of firearms would include things like, all S&W K-frame models, all types of Mosin-Nagant longarms, the entire MDR rifle family, etc. This is distinct from "100 models produced, ever", as it is instead a measure of how common the guns are on the broader market.